sqlitecloud/docs/src/pages/docs/commands/notify.md

 ---
 title: NOTIFY
-description: The NOTIFY command is used to send an optional payload (usually a string) to a specified channel_name.
-If no payload is specified then an empty notification is sent.
+description: The NOTIFY command sends an optional payload (usually a string) to a specified channel_name
 ---

 ## Syntax